quotient-im/Quaternion/README.md

 - `autoload_images` - whether full-size images should be loaded immediately once the message is shown on the screen.
-The default is to automatically load full-size images; set this to false (or 0) to disable that and only load a thumbnail initially.
+The default is to automatically load full-size images; set this to false (or 0) to disable that and only load a thumbnail in the timeline (with the full image downloaded after you click "Save as" or "Open" in the context menu).
 Check out https://github.com/quotient-im/Quaternion/issues/601 for the caveat.
 - `show_noop_events` - set this to 1 to show state events that do not alter the state (you'll see "(repeated)" next to most of those).